River Plate Anglers - Rio Negro System

 - Eric Schoenborn

-You’ll fly into Manaus, Brazil.
-After you’ve cleared customs, a River Plate representative will take you to a luxury hotel in Manaus for your overnight stay.
-This first night hotel is included in package.
-The length of the transfer from Manaus to the fly-in cabins depends on where the cabins are located at the time of your trip and what kind of plane you’ll be flying in (wheel or float).
-Since the cabins move and they have different fisheries, it is not possible to provide an exact timeframe until you arrive in Manaus.
-Moreover, wheel planes with a grass strip also involve a fast boat transfer to camp (again with variable travel time).
-They will use the most efficient means of travel available to get you there.
+You’ll fly to Manaus, Brazil.
+A River Plate representative will drive you to a luxury hotel in Manaus for your overnight stay.
+(The package includes one hotel night in Manaus and charter flights in Brazil.)
+Your flight from Manaus to the fly-in cabins depends on where the cabins are located at the time of your trip and what kind of plane you’ll be flying in (wheel or float).
+Because the cabins move to different fisheries, it is not possible to provide an exact timeframe until you arrive in Manaus.
+Also, wheel planes flights require a fast boat transfer to camp.

 Fish on exclusive entry waters on the tributaries of the upper Rio Negro and Rio Branco.
 This floating mobile safari camp will feature six single occupancy, air-conditioned cabins - each featuring a queen-size bed,